isomerpages/govtech-stp/_atp-brunei/01c-atp-faq.md

 #### 34. How can I make an appointment for my pre-departure COVID-19 PCR test in Singapore and how far in advance should I do so?

 You are advised to make an appointment with the listed clinic or testing centre of your choice as early as possible.
 You must also ensure that the booked time slot for your test meets the entry requirement of your next onward destination and is no later than 48 hours before your departure flight.
-If the test is taken at the clinic or testing centre less than 38-40 hours before your departure flight, you may not receive your results in time for your flight.
+If the test is taken at the clinic or testing centre less than 38 hours before your departure flight, you may not receive your results in time for your flight.

 Please have the following information on hand when you are making an appointment with the clinic or testing centre:
-- Reference number of ATP approval letter;
 - Passport number;
 - Confirmed departure flight date and time;
 - Your available time slots to take the pre-departure COVID-19 PCR test;